antronerds/r2-tutorials/docs/Annotation_Analyses.md

     figures, ordered in a user provided order, we have implemented the annotation plotter in R2.
-2. Make sure that you are on the "main" page of R2, and that the selected dataset is "Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2".
+2. Make sure that you are on the "main" page of R2, and that the selected dataset is "Tumor Colon - Nunes - 1063 - tpm - ensh38e98".
 From the "Select type of analysis" dropdown select "Annotation plotter", which can be found in the annotation subsection and press next.
 3. The default view for the dataset will be plotted.
 Now one can change